GoekeLab/m6anet/docs/source/patch_notes.rst

 m6Anet v-2.0.0                      578.5                  408.17               1000
 =================================   =====================  ===================  =====================

 As we can see, the latest version of m6Anet has relatively constant peak memory usage with minimal difference in running time between 100 and 1000 iteration runs.
-This is done by saving each individual read probability in `data.indiv_proba.csv` file before sampling the required amount of reads for each site in parallel.
+To achieve this, m6Anet saves each individual read probability file in `data.indiv_proba.csv` before sampling the required amount of reads for each site in parallel.
+The site level probability is then saved in `data.site_proba.csv`.

 Rounding of Dataprep Output